 If I’m in clinic I can look at the board and see where my patients are.
 Before, I wouldn’t know if the patient had checked in, and if there were three others in the waiting room to see me

-Children’s National Health System is a premier provider of pediatric care in the Washington, D.C. area.
+Children’s National Hospital is the leading provider of pediatric care in the Washington, D.C. area.
 For more than 140 years, Children’s National has pioneered new therapies and treatments across a wide array of medical specialties, from neonatal services to cancer care.
-Ranked among the top 10 pediatric hospitals in the United States, Children’s National places firmly on the prestigious Honor Roll of the U.S. News & World Report 2015-16 Best Children’s Hospitals.
+Ranked among the top 5 pediatric hospitals in the United States, Children’s National places firmly on the prestigious Honor Roll of the U.S. News & World Report 2022-2023 Best Children’s Hospitals.

 The Children’s National Cancer Center (CCBD) is a very busy outpatient clinic, with over 100 providers, seeing more than 200 patients each day.
 At CCBD, successful cancer treatment is not just about delivering medication, but also about providing a friendly, comfortable environment where patients can feel safe for the duration of their treatment.
 This includes providing art and music therapy to patients while they wait.